Sisters of Mercy of St. Borromeo

-The title Sisters of Mercy of St. Borromeo refers to a number of female Catholic religious congregations sharing one rule and tradition.
+The title Sisters of Mercy of St. Borromeo refers to several religious congregations for women in the Roman Catholic Church, sharing the same rule and tradition.

 History

-They were originally established in 1626 as a pious association of ladies formed in 1626 for the care of the sick in the hospital of St. Charles at Nancy.
-In 1652, they adopted constitutions drawn up by Dom Epiphane Louys, Abbot of Estivals and Vicar General of the reformed Premonstratensians and placed themselves under the patronage of St. Charles Borromeo, called the "Apostle of Charity"..
+They were originally established in 1626 as a pious association of women formed in 1626 for the care of the sick in the hospital of St. Charles at Nancy.
+In 1652, they adopted constitutions drawn up by Epiphane Louys, Abbot of Estivals and Vicar General of the reformed Premonstratensians, and placed themselves under the patronage of Saint Charles Borromeo.